Orientation Day

 View the Course Material Lists to learn more about your programme’s specific requirements.
 We have included our hardware recommendations; however, you may already have a suitable alternative.
 Please read carefully and reach out if you need further clarification.

+For relevant programmes, we will provide you with your own Adobe Creative Cloud Pro licence for the duration of your studies.
 This licence is free to you and connected to your Media Design School login allowing you to access over twenty of the latest Adobe software licences anytime, anywhere.

 ID Cards